Auto Parts Marketing Ideas, New for 2025

 - Collaborations with repair apps: Integrate parts listings into popular repair apps like Fixd.
 You can also buy advertising on apps through Google Ads.

-- Affiliate marketing: Create an affiliate marketing program to partner with bloggers and influencers to drive auto parts sales for you.
+- Affiliate auto parts marketing: Create an affiliate marketing program to partner with bloggers and influencers to drive auto parts sales for you.

-Here are some great automotive marketing ideas to build your automotive brand on social media and create top-of-mind awareness.
+Here are some great auto parts marketing ideas to build your automotive brand on social media and create top-of-mind awareness.
 You can market automotive products or services.
 Here are just a few automotive social media marketing ideas:

 - Interactive live streaming on social media: Host live Q&A sessions or demonstrations on Facebook or Instagram Live.
 Promote it ahead of time on your social profiles.

 - Short-form video content: Leverage platforms like TikTok (if it’s still around!), or YouTube for Shorts, for quick tutorials and product highlights.
-If you go to the SEMA Show, post videos of cool project cars.
+If you go to the SEMA Show, post videos of cool project cars or video of the crowd.
+This helps you build legitimacy.

 - Invite questions on social media: This is an easy automotive social media marketing idea: Invite your customers post questions for your products or services (but have someone available to answer them quickly).